rileysklar/andie-riley-wedding/src/content/blog/schedule.md

 ---

-### **Saturday, 5/3 at 10am - Fiesta San Fernando**
+### **Saturday, 5/3 at 11:30am - Fiesta San Fernando**

 Join us at Fiesta San Fernando, where San Antonio's fiesta tradition began over 260 years ago!
+The bride and groom will be arriving around 11:30am.
 This free event at Main Plaza features live entertainment, family-cooked food, and beautiful arts and crafts.
 You'll have a great view of the parades while enjoying delicious food and drinks.

 **Time:** 10:00 AM - 12:00 AM
 **Location:** Main Plaza, 115 Main Ave